Lecturer (Assistant Professor) in Robotics and Autonomous Systems

 Research Expertise: Robotics and Mechatronics, Autonomous Systems, Sensing and Control

 Mark A. Post received his B.A.Sc. in electrical engineering from the University of Toronto in 2004, and his M.Sc. in ultrasonic material analysis and Ph.D. in space robotics from York University in Canada in 2008 and 2014 respectively.
 From 2014-2018 he worked on novel autonomous manufacturing, agricultural robotics, and space robotics technologies including mobility, vision, and sensor fusion in the Space Mechatronic Systems Technology Laboratory at the University of Strathclyde.
-He joined the Department of Electronic Engineering at York in January 2019 and focuses on applying both space and terrestrial robotics technologies to challenges in comprehensive sensing, artificial intelligence, self-awareness, and bio-inspired adaptable structures for robotics.
-He is an associate editor of the Canadian Aeronautics and Space Journal and has reviewed for several international journals including IEEE Trans. on Industrial Electronics and Mechatronics, Journal of Spacecraft and Rockets, Advances in Space Research, Sensors, and Acta Astronautica.
+He joined the Department of Electronic Engineering at York in 2019 and focuses on applying both space and terrestrial robotics technologies to challenges in comprehensive sensing, artificial intelligence, self-awareness, and bio-inspired adaptable structures for robotics.
+He is an associate editor of the Canadian Aeronautics and Space Journal and has reviewed for several international journals including IEEE Trans. on Industrial Electronics and Mechatronics, Journal of Spacecraft and Rockets, Advances in Space Research, Sensors, and Acta Astronautica and so on.

 Publications information is available via the York Research Database